Stable sets of primes in number fields: Stable and persistent sets

 \subsection{Warm-up: preliminaries on Dirichlet density}

 Let $\cP_K$ denote the set of all subsets of $\Sigma_K$.
-The Dirichlet density $\delta_K$ is not defined for all elements in $\cP_K$, and moreover there are examples of finite extensions $L/K$ and $S \in \cP_K$, such that $S$ has a density, but the pull-back $S_L$ of $S$ to $L$ has no density.
-To omit dealing with such sets we make the following convention, which holds until the end of this paper.
+The Dirichlet density $\delta_K$ is not defined for all elements in $\cP_K$.
+Moreover, there are examples of finite extensions $L/K$ and $S \in \cP_K$, such that $S$ has a density, but the pull-back $S_L$ of $S$ to $L$ has no density.
+To avoid dealing with such sets we make the following convention, which holds until the end of this article.

 \begin{conv} If $S \in \cP_K$ is a set of primes of $K$, then we assume implicitly that for all finite extensions $L/K$, all finite Galois extensions $M/L$ and all $\sigma \in \Gal_{M/L}$, the set $S_L \cap P_{M/L}(\sigma)$ has a Dirichlet density.\footnote{The optimal way to omit sets having no density would be to find an appropriate sub-$\sigma$-algebra of $\cP_K$ (for any $K$), such that the restriction of $\delta_K$ to it is a measure (and the pull-back maps $\cP_K \rar \cP_L$ attached to finite extensions $L/K$ restrict to pull-back maps on these sub-$\sigma$-algebras).
 Unfortunately, there is no satisfactory way to find such $\sigma$-algebra $\cB_K$, at least if one requires that if $S \in \cB_K$, then also $T \in \cB_K$ for any $T \backsimeq S$, or, which is weaker, that any finite set of primes of $K$ lies in $\cB_K$.
 Indeed, countability of $\Sigma_K$ would imply $\cB_K = \cP_K$ in this case, but not all elements of $\cP_K$ have a Dirichlet density.} \end{conv}